eritbh/another-logger/README.md

 	- `text` - Custom text to display for this level.
 If omitted, the name of the level is used (which is sufficient most of the time).

 	- `style` - The style to use for displaying this level's name.
-This can be a function or a string; if it's a string, it will be parsed as a space and/or period-separated list of [`chalk`](https://npmjs.com/package/chalk)'s named styles (red, gray, bgBlue, etc).
+This can be a function or a string; if it's a string, it will be parsed as a space- and/or period-separated list of [`chalk`](https://npmjs.com/package/chalk)'s named styles (red, gray, bgBlue, etc).
 See that package's README for a full list.

 	- `stream` - The stream this log should output to.
 Overrides the logger setting on a per-level basis.